unsw-cse-comp3900-9900-21T3/capstone-project-9900-t16a-aloha/README.md

 ### MySQL Configuration
 By default, MySQL must bu login in with `sudo` command, so we need to change the privileges.
-Running MySQL shell fisrt by typing
+Running MySQL shell first by typing

 `sudo mysql -uroot -p`